 Usage, Death, and other MDMA Statistics

-One of the more exaggerated aspects of Ecstasy (MDMA) use is the perceived rate of death and injury.
-The graph below shows the number of Emergency Room visits associated with various drugs in 2001.
-(Data was collected and provided by the US Substance Abuse and Mental Health Services Administration.)
-This was the highest year so far for ‘ecstasy’ related ER admissions.
+One of the more exaggerated aspects of MDMA (Molly, ecstasy) use is the perceived rate of death and injury.
+The graph below shows the number of Emergency Department visits associated with MDMA.
+(Data was collected by the US Substance Abuse and Mental Health Services Administration.)

 Most of the people that show up in the ER, even those in genuine medical danger, will make a full recovery.
 Most…but not all.
-In recent years in the US, the greatly increasing rate of MDMA use has made deaths a somewhat regular occurrence.
-Listening to the government ‘drug experts’ you might think users were dropping like flies.
-The truth, as usual, is less grim than the drug warriors would have us believe:
+Unfortunately, MDMA-related deaths have become a somewhat regular occurance (although still very rare compared to things like alcohol, tobacco, heroin, etc.)

-Some important things need to be said about how this information is gathered.
-First, not all medical examiners (coroners) report to SAMHSA, particularly in rural areas.
-As a result, there have no doubt been some cases that have gone unreported.
-Also, the basis of reporting a death as “associated with MDMA” is not that it was caused by MDMA; rather that it was caused by drug use, and one of the drugs present was MDMA.
+It’s important to keep in mind that the basis of reporting a death as “associated with MDMA” is not that it was caused by MDMA; rather that it was caused by drug use, and one of the drugs present was MDMA.
 This is a slippery distinction.
 For instance, if a person takes MDMA and drinks at a party, then, hours later, drives drunk and is killed in an accident, the death would be reported as MDMA-related.
-It’s also possible that the increased number of 1999-2001 death reports is simply the result of more comprehensive toxicology screening finding MDMA in more people who died as a result of other drug use (such as alcohol or amphetamines.)
-The 2001 data came with more information: A listing of all the drugs involved in each case:
+The 2001 SAMHA data came with some more information: A listing of all the drugs involved in each case:

 As expected, amphetamine and methamphetamine made a showing.
 Somewhat surprising to me were the high numbers of cases involving cocaine and opiates (heroin, oxycodone, ect.)
-Out of a total of 76 deaths involving MDMA reported in 2001, only 9 involved only MDMA.
-It seems unlikely that cannabis was a significant factor in deaths.
+Out of a total of 76 deaths where MDMA was detected, only 9 involved MDMA by itself.
+(Although it seems unlikely that cannabis was a significant factor in deaths.)

-In a recent study in the UK, of 81 deaths where MDMA was present, only 6 died from simple MDMA toxicity.
+In one study in the UK, of 81 deaths where MDMA was present, only six died from simple MDMA toxicity/overdose.

 The leading causes of actual MDMA-related death are complications of “malignant hyperthermia/hyperpyrexia”…what most people would call Heatstroke.
 Perhaps the second most common cause of death (significantly less common than heatstroke-related) is Hyponatremia, sometimes called “water intoxication.”
 Even rarer causes of death are due to underlying health problems (heart disease, etc.) being aggravated by MDMA’s stimulant effects and a few ‘misadventure’ deaths (falls, etc.) Fatal cardiac arythmias have been claimed, but seem to be unreported in the case studies.